-Relative to the plant, we are discussing options with outside professionals to explore Carbon Intensity (CI) scoring and plant tracking systems.
+Following the completion of Scope 1 and 2, we remain dedicated to enhancing our sustainability initiatives.
+In relation to the plant, we are engaging with external professionals to explore Carbon Intensity (CI) scoring and plant tracking systems.

 Upper lowa Beef is continuing involvement with USRSB and the Protein PACT.
 UIB team members are actively involved in staying at the forefront of sustainability.